lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 + Click Play.

-## Orient yourself to the Sim UI Main Page
+## Familiarize yourself with the Sim UI Main Page

 7. Orient yourself to the Main Page of the sim UI (same information and buttons at top; 3 sections with blue headers - one showing the module and team data selected in its header; the others headed Outputs and Text, Experiments, and Text).